Generic Fluoxetine

 When used in combination with Zyprexa® (olanzapine), fluoxetine is approved for the following uses:

 Fluoxetine was first manufactured by Eli Lilly and Company.
-However, it has since come off patent and is available as a generic.
-Prozac Weekly (a long-acting version) is still protected by a patent that will expire in 2017.
-This is the earliest date that generic Prozac Weekly could be available.
+However, it has since come off patent and has been available as a generic for quite some time.
+A generic version of Prozac Weekly (a long-acting formulation) first became available in March 2010.

 Sarafem®, a brand-name fluoxetine medication, is licensed to treat premenstrual dysphoric disorder (PMDD), but Prozac (and generic Prozac) are not approved for this use.
 Sarafem is available in generic form (see Generic Sarafem for more information).